 The short-beaked echidna is more widely dispersed and can be found throughout Australia and parts of Papua New Guinea.
 Whereas the platypus is only found in the Eastern parts of Australia.

-So an echidna has one hole, lays eggs, produces milk, is a marsupial of sorts and it’s monotreme brother of the platypus that got Charles Darwin into a lot of trouble.
+So an echidna has one hole, lays eggs, produces milk, is a marsupial of sorts, and it’s a monotreme brother of the platypus that got Charles Darwin into a lot of trouble.

-It does share one habit of the hedgehog, though.
+It does share one habit with the hedgehog, though.
 It eats insects.
 But not rats.

 Oh, by the way.
 Why do they all have spines then I hear you ask.